 Q: Do you accept medical insurance or travel insurance for the immigration physical exam?

-A: No. Most health and/or travel insurance plans do not cover immigration medical exams.
-We will provide you with an invoice for possible reimbursement.
+A: Most health and/or travel insurance plans do not cover immigration medical exams.
+Payment in full is required and we will provide you with an itemized receipt for possible submission and reimbursement.

 Q: What forms of payment do you accept?